microsoft/AcademicContent/Azure University Tour/BigDataHOL/ReadMe.md

 ```
 , bedrooms  int
 ```
 Simply adding a “**?**” character to the end of the type will allow for NULL values.
 Not all types support this feature, but INT does.
+You can learn more about ["nullable types" in U-SQL here](https://msdn.microsoft.com/en-us/azure/data-lake-analytics/u-sql/built-in-u-sql-types).

-5. Change the line to read as below:
+5. Change line 21 to read as below:

 ```
 , bedrooms  int?